fabulator/gpx-builder/README.md

 [![codecov](https://img.shields.io/npm/v/gpx-builder.svg)](https://www.npmjs.com/package/gpx-builder) [![codecov](https://codecov.io/gh/fabulator/gpx-builder/branch/master/graph/badge.svg)](https://codecov.io/gh/fabulator/gpx-builder)  [![codecov](https://travis-ci.org/fabulator/gpx-builder.svg?branch=master)](https://travis-ci.org/fabulator/gpx-builder) [![Maintainability](https://api.codeclimate.com/v1/badges/7ab35417954388460660/maintainability)](https://codeclimate.com/github/fabulator/gpx-builder/maintainability)

 This library creates GPX files based on version 1.1.
 I recommend you to check full [documentation on topografix](http://www.topografix.com/gpx/1/1/).
-Library have also option to use Garmin extensions so you can add cadence, heart rate, speed and other data to your points.
+The library has also options to use Garmin extensions, so you can add cadence, heart rate, speed and other fitness data to your points.

+Integration for Strava allows to use some non-standard metric as power.
+That XML is not valid by standards, but it's the way that Strava use it.

 ## How to use